ericlesaquiles/joy-and-buffers-overflowing/README.md

 7. Next, you will need to understand how memory segmentation and stack frames work.
     1. Watch [this video](http://youtu.be/R2gqR-ToHDc) on memory segmentation.
 In step 6 above, you used gdb to look through the “Text” section which contains the code instructions for the program.
-    2. Before watching [this video](http://youtu.be/A3cIpGgS0Kw) on stack frames, you will need to know these acronymns:
+    2. Before watching [this video](http://youtu.be/A3cIpGgS0Kw) on stack frames, you will need to know these acronyms:

     * EIP - The instruction pointer.
 It will run whatever instruction it points to.
 Gaining control of the EIP pointer is crucial to exploiting code through memory corruption because then you can force execution of code that you control.
     * EBP - The base pointer of the current stack frame.
 This points at the bottom of the current function frame.
 This pointer and the ESP pointer make a sandwitch to contain the variable context of the function that is currently being executed by the EIP pointer.
     * ESP - The stack pointer.
 This points to the top of the current function frame.
-When a program starts executing a function, this pointer location is established after establishing how much variable memory is needed for the execution of the function.
+When a program starts executing a function, this pointer location is established after the system decides how much variable memory is needed for the execution of the function.
     * SFP - The save frame pointer.
-This pointer exists within a stack frame, and it points to the location of the old EBP for when the function finishes.
+This pointer exists within a stack frame, and it points to the location of the old EBP.
+It will replace the current EBP when the function finishes.

     Pay particular attention to the different segments of the stack frame and which ones will give you control of the EIP pointer.

 8. With gdb, navigate into the check_authorization function and use the location of the ESP register to locate the address of the next assembly instruction that EIP will use after check_authorization finishes.
 This is what you want to overwrite with the address to the “print Access Granted” function.
 You can use [this video](http://youtu.be/z3c-OmczCqc) as a reference to help you set breakpoints with gdb and analyze the variables within the check_authorization function.

 Note: the code in the video is not the exact same code as in authorization2.c but the techniques for analyzing it will be the same.

     GDB Cheatsheet
     ----